Bistronomia Restaurant Series:

 • RAMBLA Rockwell: Spanish Mediterranean Cuisine by Chef Pepe Lopez @RamblaPH (2013)

 • LAS FLORES: Modern Spanish Resto by (former) Barcino + Andilana (Spain) Group (2012)

 For the first time, Chef Josh Boutwood of Helm, Chef Alfredo Sangrador of Rambla and Chef Ignacio Alcala of Las Flores collaborated together to bring a 6-hand 8-course dinner featuring the flavors of Barcelona.

+First Things First The 6 hands dinner was held at the new Rambla Salcedo located on the corner of Tordesillas and Bautista Sts.
+Read More: RAMBLA SALCEDO Makati: Best Spanish Tapas Bar in the Salcedo Neighborhood!
 Chef Josh made the main course and 1 dessert; Chef Alfredo did 1 starter and 1 desert; and Chef Ignacio created 2 appetizers, 1 starter and 1 main course.
+Appetizers

 These small air baguettes, signature tapas in the bistronomia group, were filled with oozing tomato wrapped in jamon to kick off the meal.

 Blood sausage and foie gras mixed with the flavors of onion jam, served canape style with a slice of mini-pandesal.
 The flavors worked when eaten together in one big bite, and even those who don’t like blood sausage would appreciate it.

 Pair with clean-tasting Rioja white wine with a dry acidic finish to transport you to Barcelona.